yunhanxu/cs109-project/README.md

 - SCDB_2015_01_caseCentered_Citation.csv: this file is downloaded from http://scdb.wustl.edu/data.php (the Supreme Court Database).
 It contains information about every Supreme Court case since 1946.
 - all_cases.csv: this file includes the scraped syllabi of all Supreme Court cases from 1946.
 Scraping has been done from https://supreme.justia.com/.
 The scraping process is explained in data_scraping.ipynb.

+Note: we also scraped some data from Wikipedia, which we used to match cases between the SCDB csv and the justia scraped syllabi.
+The (initial) wikipedia link for scraping is: https://en.wikipedia.org/wiki/Lists_of_United_States_Supreme_Court_cases_by_volume.

 **Other data files**: these are data files that we have created for exporting data between notebooks.
 - naive_bayes_full_model_results.csv: has various results and optimal parameters of naive bayes run on the full set of cases.
 - naive_bayes_sample_model_results.csv: equivalent for the sample of cases.